 A broken garbage disposal can be caused by any hardened fruit or vegetable.
 Be very careful with what you rinse down the drain and remember that your disposal is not your garbage can.

 Water can eventually rot wood and cost you thousands of dollars.
 Make sure you inspect for any type of leakage.
-If you have any serious leak or other plumbing problems, find a plumber on Porch.com.
+If you have any serious leak or other plumbing problems, you may want to consider hiring a professional.
+If you’re not sure what plumber to call, check out this expert advice for hiring a plumber.

 If its been a while since you had your home inspected, consider hiring a plumber to assess your pipes and see if your home requires an upgrades.